antlypls/docker-spark-legacy/README.md

 Apache Spark on Docker
 ==========

+> This is a fork of https://github.com/sequenceiq/docker-spark repository
+> that just provides Spark 1.4.1

 This repository contains a Docker file to build a Docker image with Apache Spark.
-This Docker image depends on our previous [Hadoop Docker](https://github.com/sequenceiq/hadoop-docker) image, available at the SequenceIQ [GitHub](https://github.com/sequenceiq) page.
+This Docker image depends on [Hadoop Docker](https://github.com/sequenceiq/hadoop-docker) image.
-The base Hadoop Docker image is also available as an official [Docker image](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/).

 ##Pull the image from Docker Repository
 ```
-docker pull sequenceiq/spark:1.4.0
+docker pull antlypls/spark:1.4.1
 ```

 ## Building the image
 ```
-docker build --rm -t sequenceiq/spark:1.4.0 .
+docker build --rm -t antlypls/spark:1.4.1 .
 ```

 ## Running the image